Have you thought about learning Italian online?

 So why online lessons with me?

-I am a native Italian speaker and experienced teacher who has taught Italian for 14 years, including at the Italian Cultural Institute in London and Kings College, University of London, London Business School, Regent’s College, University of Greenwich.
+I am a native Italian speaker and experienced awarded teacher who has taught Italian for more than 18 years, including at the Italian Cultural Institute in London and Kings College, University of London, London Business School, Regent’s College, University of Greenwich, European Medicines Agency, European Banking Authority.
 I have experience designing individual and group lessons and exams for beginners, intermediate and advanced levels.
 I have also run workshops on learning Italian through film and presented teachers’ training workshops on technology in class.

-I recommend online lessons lasting around 45 minutes, plus personalised homework and additional activities to improve and enhance your learning experience.
+I recommend online lessons lasting around 50/60 minutes, plus personalised homework and additional activities to improve and enhance your learning experience.
+Mainly directed at people who, for profesional reasons, are unable to attend regular classes.

 Why don’t you book your online lessons today!